 In theory, I know that I am most likely not going to be able to afford the newest models out there.
 But, it’s always good to look at your options.
 See what is out there if you were able to go with the best case scenario.
 I’ll be doing another more realistic post on what I’d actually be able to afford next year.
 Until then, I’ll keep dreaming and researching the best SUVs to pull your travel camper!

-If you pull a travel trailer, what vehicle do you use?
+If you have one of these SUVs to pull your travel trailer, which one do you use?
 How does it work for you?